 Cross Fell and its three neighbours, over to the west, are essentially Tees / Eden watershed hills.
 Like many others, I climbed them on a Pennine Way day.

-Five others lie south of the Tees – two of these are on the Warcop ranges, a live firing area that needs special permission to enter; there are nine hills between Tees and Wear, and three north of the Wear.
+Five others lie south of the Tees – three of these are on the Warcop ranges, a live firing area that needs special permission to enter; there are nine hills between Tees and Wear, and three north of the Wear.

 Cross Fell and its neighbours